lokidokicoki/lokidokicoki.github.io/geo.md

 permalink: /geography/
 ---

-The there are two main continents, the Spinwise Marches and the Ripwise Lands
+The there are two main continents, the Spinwards Marches and the Ripwise Lands

 The world map taken from "A traveller's diary by Grundel Hammerkin"

 ![The World](/assets/full-world-map.jpg)

-<h2>Spinwise Marches</h2>
+<h2>Spinwards Marches</h2>

 {% for soc in site.geography %}
 {% if soc.continent == "spin" %}